Lily Eskelsen García

 Lily Eskelsen García (née Pace; born May 1, 1955) is an American teacher and labor union leader.
-She served as president of the National Education Association from 2014 to 2020.
+She served as president of the National Education Association from 2014 to 2020, becoming the first Latina to lead the organization.
+The NEA, with approximately three million members, is the largest labor union in the United States."

 Early life and education

 Lily Eskelsen García was born Lilia Laura Pace on May 1, 1955, in Fort Hood, Texas.
 Her father was in the United States Army.
 Her mother is from Panama.
+Her family moved between Army posts across the country every two years.
+In an interview with Colorín Colorado, Eskelsen García said her mother chose not to teach her Spanish as a child because of the discrimination she had faced as a Panamanian immigrant.

 Eskelsen García began her career as a cafeteria worker, and then as an aide to a special education teacher.
 At this teacher's suggestion, she went back to school to pursue a teaching degree.
 She worked her way through the University of Utah on scholarships, student loans, and as a starving folk singer, graduating magna cum laude in elementary education and later earning her master's degree in instructional technology.

 Teaching

 In 1980, Eskelsen García went to work teaching fourth, fifth, and sixth grades at Orchard Elementary in the Granite School District in Utah.
 In 1989, she was named Utah Teacher of the Year.
 Later, while in union leadership positions, she taught homeless children in a single classroom at Salt Lake City's homeless shelter and the Christmas Box House Children's Shelter, a kindergarten through 6th grade one-room public school serving hard-to-place foster children in Salt Lake City.